rembold-cs151-master/Lab09/README.md

-# Lab 9
+# Lab 7
-Today we are building off of what was done in Lab 8, so I'd strongly suggest you copy over code from that file as your starting point!

-Then follow the instructions to add a shrinking animation to your clicky box game!
+Today you are building off an already existing piece of code, in order to add a bit of animation to a game!
+Follow the instructions to add a shrinking animation to the clicky box game.